History of Olympic National Park in Timeline

 In 1909, President Theodore Roosevelt created Mount Olympus National Monument.

-June 29, 1938: Park Redesignated as National Park
+June 29, 1938: Redesignation as a National Park

-On June 29, 1938, the monument was redesignated as a national park by Congress and President Franklin D. Roosevelt.
+On June 29, 1938, the monument was redesignated a national park by Congress and President Franklin D. Roosevelt.

 1938: National Park Creation

-1939: Headquarters Constructed
+1939: Headquarters Construction

 In 1939, the Civilian Conservation Corps constructed a headquarters with funds from the Public Works Administration.

-1953: Park Expansion
+1953: National Park Expansion

 In 1953, the national park was expanded by 47,753 acres to include the Pacific coastline and portions of the Queets and Bogachiel valleys.

-1976: Designated as International Biosphere Reserve
+1976: International Biosphere Reserve Designation

 In 1976, Olympic National Park was designated by UNESCO as an International Biosphere Reserve.

-1981: Designated as World Heritage Site
+1981: World Heritage Site Designation

 In 1981, Olympic National Park was designated as a World Heritage Site by UNESCO.

-1988: Designated as Olympic Wilderness
+1988: Olympic Wilderness Designation

 In 1988, Congress designated 95 percent of the park as the Olympic Wilderness.

-2009: Glacier Count Decline
+2009: Glacier Decline

-2014: Dam Removal Completed
+2014: Dam Removal Completion

 2015: Rare Rainforest Fire